Is Purified And Distilled Water The Same Thing

 Q: Is it safe to drink distilled water every day?

-A: Yes, it is generally safe to drink distilled water every day, but it's important to ensure you are getting adequate mineral intake from your diet.
+A: Yes, it is generally safe to drink distilled water every day, but don't forget to ensure you are getting adequate mineral intake from your diet.

 Q: Does purified water contain fluoride?